FrancisVila/MFT_convert/content/en/docs/TransferCFT/concepts/phase_and_phasestep/processing_compatability.md

     "title": "Transfer CFT backward compatibility",
     "linkTitle": "Transfer CFT backward compatibility ",
     "weight": "230"
 }In some cases, you may require or prefer backward compatibility.
-In this case, the <span class="code">uconf:cft.state\_compat</span> and <span class="code">uconf:cft.listcat\_compat</span> parameters can provide the same functionality as in Transfer CFT 2.7.1.
+In this case, the `uconf:cft.state_compat` and `uconf:cft.listcat_compat` parameters can provide the same functionality as in Transfer CFT 2.7.1.

 The default value (No) sets: